Easily Create Gravatar Images With Eleventy

 I'm Marc Littlemore.

-Iā€™m a Senior Software Engineering Manager who works with high performing development teams and loves to help to grow other software leaders and engineers.
+Iā€™m an Engineering Manager at n8n who works with high performing development teams and loves to help to grow other software leaders and engineers.

 14